-One particularly controversial topic is the use of facial recognition software to spot criminals.
-Hannah Parsons, Principal Associate Solicitor at DAS Law, tells you what you need to know…
+But where does the law stand on the use of facial recognition software?
+Hannah Parsons, Principal Associate Solicitor at DAS Law, tells you what you need to know.

 - The overall benefits to public safety must be great enough to outweigh any potential public distrust in the technology;

 - It can be evidenced that using the technology will not generate gender or racial bias in policing operations;